kalyanpur-sunil/gitProject/readme.txt

 	command: git log

-NOTE: always changes done to files needs to be added to git staging area before it can be commited.
+NOTE: always changes done to files needs to be added to git staging area before it can be commited. to find diff between files
+	command: git diff FILENAME (This does diff between local changes vs staged changes) if the git log is large and to exit out hit shift zz TWICE